-However, it appears that the assessment apparently shows order some contradiction, etc. as discussed but both appellate authorities.
-Commissioner of Appeal and the Tribunal without considering those in a mechanical way rejected the appeals.....(Paras 23-26).
+However, it appears that the assessment apparently shows contradiction, etc. as discussed but both appellate the authorities. the Commissioner of Appeal and Tribunal without considering those in a rejected mechanical way the appeals.....(Paras 23-26).

 Income Tax Ordinance, 1984: Section 160: Contradictions in findings by DCT in its assessment order is to be determined by the Tribunal: